The Nevo--Santos--Wilson spheres are shellable: Preliminaries

-A relaxation of shellability is the notion of \emph{constructibility}.
-A pure $D$-dimensional simplicial complex $\Delta$ is \emph{constructible} if either \begin{itemize}[label={--}] \item $\Delta$ is a simplex, or \item there exist two $D$-dimensional constructible simplicial complexes $\Delta_1$ and $\Delta_2$ such that $\Delta_1 \cup \Delta_2 = \Delta$, and $\Delta_1 \cap \Delta_2$ is a $(D-1)$-dimensional constructible simplicial complex. \end{itemize} We say that $\Delta_1\cup \Delta_2$ is a \emph{constructible decomposition} of $\Delta$.
-We refer to a $D$-dimensional constructible complex as {\em $D$-constructible}.
-It follows from the definition that any shellable complex is constructible.

 Simplicial complexes form a subclass of \emph{polyhedral complexes}.
-A polyhedral complex $C$ is a collection of polytopes such that \begin{itemize}[label={--}] \item if $P \in C$ and $Q$ is a face of $P$, then $Q \in C$, and \item if $P, Q \in C$, then $P \cap Q$ is a common face of $P$ and $Q$. \end{itemize} For more information about polytopes and shellability, see \cite{Ziegler}.
+A polyhedral complex $C$ is a collection of polytopes such that \begin{itemize} \item if $P \in C$ and $Q$ is a face of $P$, then $Q \in C$, and \item if $P, Q \in C$, then $P \cap Q$ is a common face of $P$ and $Q$. \end{itemize} For more information about polytopes and shellability, see \cite{Ziegler}.
 Polyhedral complexes naturally come with a geometric realization.
 All definitions from the beginning of this section can be adapted to polyhedral complexes.
 For instance, a polyhedral complex is a {\em polyhedral $D$-sphere} ({\em polyhedral $D$-ball}, respectively) if it is homeomorphic to a $D$-sphere ($D$-ball).

 Given a polyhedral $D$-ball $C$, define its \emph{boundary complex} $\partial C$ to be the subcomplex of $C$ whose facets are the $(D-1)$-faces of $C$ that are contained in exactly one facet of $C$.
-A \emph{triangulation} of a polyhedral complex $C$ is a simplicial complex $\Delta$ such that \begin{itemize}[label={--}] \item the geometric realization of $\Delta$ coincides with $C$, and \item every face of $\lVert\Delta\rVert$ is contained in a polytope in $C$. \end{itemize}
+A \emph{triangulation} of a polyhedral complex $C$ is a simplicial complex $\Delta$ such that \begin{itemize} \item the geometric realization of $\Delta$ coincides with $C$, and \item every face of $\lVert\Delta\rVert$ is contained in a polytope of $C$. \end{itemize}